 Type: Ind.

-Among the high-yield tomatoes out there, Cherokee Purple produces fruit with a final weight ranging from 6 to 12 ounces.
+Among the high-yield tomatoes, Cherokee Purple produces fruit weighing 6 to 12 ounces.

 When mature, the fruit is a deep purplish-pink and highly flavorful.
 However, it takes an average of 90 days to mature.